wulfboy-95/myCuti/README.md

 Optional LDAP authentication: configure application to use your LDAP server for user authentication.

-**Seamless data migration betweeen different installations**
+**Seamless data migration between different installations**

-User friendly and simple workflow for data migration between different TimeOff.Management installations.
+User friendly and simple workflow for data migration between different myE-Leave installations.

 Admin user can download the entire company data as a single JSON file and then restore the account at a different installation by simply uploading the JSON.